mateoclarke/odd/index.md

 permalink: /index.html

-secondary_headline: Put Residents First
+secondary_headline: 'Put Residents First.'
-secondary_lede_markdown: We’re a new office within the City of Austin that’s dedicated to designing and building services for residents that grow and adapt with their needs.
+secondary_lede_markdown: 'We’re a new office within the City of Austin that’s dedicated to designing and building services for residents that grow and adapt with their needs.'
 secondary_section_buttons:
   - button_text: Learn more
     button_path: /about/